Is it time to rethink your relationship with alcohol?

 Alcohol dependence is a chronic disease.
 A person with alcohol dependence craves alcoholic drinks and has a hard time controlling their drinking.
 Someone with this disease also needs to drink greater amounts to get the same effect and has withdrawal symptoms after stopping alcohol use.
 Alcohol dependence affects physical and mental health, and can cause problems with family, friends, and work.

-Alcohol dependence is diagnosed using criteria outlined in DSM-IV (4), the handbook used by healthcare providers to diagnose brain disorders.
-More recently, with the release of DSM-5, healthcare providers have started using the term alcohol use disorder (AUD).
+Alcohol dependence is diagnosed using criteria outlined in the handbook used by healthcare providers to diagnose brain disorders.
+More recently, healthcare providers have started using the term alcohol use disorder (AUD).
 While there is a lot of overlap between alcohol dependence and alcohol use disorder, there are also some important differences.
 You can learn more about the symptoms and criteria for each condition here.
 Please also talk to your healthcare provider.

 Help along the way.